gmalim/NBA_analysis/README.md

 #### NBA All-Stars:

-The NBA All-Stars for 2018, ordered according to the median scoring rank over all models:
+The predicted NBA All-Stars for 2018, ordered according to the median scoring rank over all models and compared to the actual NBA All-Star selection in 2018:

 - Western Conference: